-In late 2011 she began her first full-length book, a memoir titled A Half-Painted House.
+Her first full-length book, a memoir, is titled A Half-Painted House.
 She recently finished her first novel, tentatively titled Gunbarrel Hill.
-Her blog is about the process of writing and getting published.
+Her blog is mostly about the process of writing and getting published, but also other things.

 “Words are always a gamble, words are splinters from cut glass.
 I write because it is dangerous, a bloody risk, like love, to form the words, to say the words, to touch the source, to be touched, to reveal how vulnerable we are, how transient.” -Terry Tempest Williams